Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-shoeniverse/TASKS.md

 * 5 most important skills they require to possess (provide the importance score, in Details):

 1)  Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
-2)  Complex Problem Solving - Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions
+2)  Complex Problem Solving - Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.
 3)  Reading Comprehension - The ability to combine pieces of information to form general rules or conclusions (includes finding a relationship among seemingly unrelated events).
 4)  Science - The ability to listen to and understand information and ideas presented through spoken words and sentences.
 5)  Critical Thinking - The ability to communicate information and ideas in speaking so others will understand.